wittfabian/djangae/docs/gauth.md

 ## Customizing user data syncing

 By default `djangae.contrib.gauth.middleware.AuthenticationMiddleware` syncs email and superuser status.
-In case you need to customize this behaviour (for example sync first and last names as well) you could instantiate `AuthenticationMiddleware` and override `sync_user_data` method.
+In case you need to customize this behaviour (for example sync first and last names as well) you could inherit from `AuthenticationMiddleware` and override `sync_user_data` method.

 For example if we would like to sync only an email address, not a superuser status, we could do the following: